How Much Does a New Roof Cost?

 Purchasing and installing a new roof increases the property value of your home and is one improvement that many people make before selling or building a house.
 Some estimates show that this could raise your ROI (Return on Investment) by more than 50%, more than a new kitchen, so it's something to consider when deciding on a new roof.

 When re-roofing, several factors contribute to increasing the value of your property.
 To begin with, replacing it will make the roof last longer and function better.
-You should try and get the best components and workmanship possible for this, as this will improve the build quality and increase the value when it comes time to sell.
+You should try to get the best components and workmanship possible for this, as this will improve the build quality and increase the value when it comes time to sell.

 If you want the answer to "how much does a new roof cost?", read on.
 The table below will break down the cost of a new roof: